vivitt/bank-account-kata/README.md

 ## Usage and features

-The app includes one main view divided in two sections:
+The app includes one main client component view divided in two sections:

-### Account actions
+### Manage Account

 This section includes a toolbar where users can select the action they want to take.
 From this section, users can create new deposit, withdraw, or transfer movements, or filter existing movements by date or type.